cod-e-ash/FindSource/README.md

 ### Program and Object Descriptions

-  * `AUTOSCRAF`
+  * `LIBLISTF`
-  This is a PF source which will hold the data to generate programs and screens.
+  This is a PF source which will hold the library list data.

-  Create four files based on this source AUTOSCRAF1, AUTOSCRAF2, AUTOSCRAF3, AUTOSCRAF4
+  * `LIBLISTP`
+  This is the program to maintain library list.

+  * `LIBLISTD`
+  Display file required for library list program.

-  * `AUTOSCRAF1/2/3/4`
+  * `LIBLISTCMD`
-  This contain the data to be inserted into source files created before.
-(Use name as reference)
+  Command source file.

-  * `AUTOSCRC`
+  * `VALLSRCC`
-  This is a dirver CL program.
+  Driver CL program.

+  * `VALLSRCCMD`
+  Driver command source file.

-  * `AUTOSCRC`
+  * `VALLSRCD`
-  Command file.
-Use this source to create the command, use any name, but make sure you are calling the above CL as program.
+  Display file used by main program.

-  * `AUTOSCRP`
+  * `VALLSRCP`
-  Main program that contains all the logic.
+  Main program.

   * `CPYBK`
   A copybook to store prototype definations and other.
-If you use any other library that RPGUTILS, please change the path in above RPG program for this copy book.
+If you use any other library that RPGUTILS, please change the path in above RPG program/s for this copy book.

 ### Installing